IJW2021/MyPortfolio/RMPP/Unit09.md

 ### Conclusion

-From the Histogram we can see that in location A there are less absent frequencies than in Location B we can also see that location B  absent frequencys are 31.2 % higher then location A we can also see that Sparse frequency is pretty even across both locations.
-We can also see that in Location A Abundent 46.4% making up nearly 50% of the total.
+From the Histogram we can see that in location A there are less absent frequencies than in Location B we can also see that location B absent frequencies are 31.2 % higher than location A we can also see that Sparse frequency is pretty even across both locations.
+We can also see that in Location A Abundant 46.4% making up nearly 50% of the total.

 ### 9.3